 Mindset and Experience

 Most of the times we tend to carry things we won't even require.
 Therefore, it is very important to have a clear mindset and be prepared to carry only what's necessary and make more of the less.
 It also helps to speak with people who are used to trekking because you can gain from their experience and pack accordingly.

 Another essential thing that forms a major part of the weight is our food.
 Try to carry dry rations instead of regular food and make it a point to carry high-energy food like dry fruits, cereal bars.
 Ready-to-eat meals are a great option too and always eat the heaviest food first.
 It is also nice if you can calculate the calories you might need and plan what to carry accordingly.

 Know the trek/terrain

-Invest in multipurpose gear instead of carrying separate gears for each purpose. using a multipurpose bandanna is more sensible than caring for a cap and scarf.
-Using convertible pants is gonna save you from carrying additional shorts.
+Invest in multipurpose gear instead of carrying separate gears for each purpose.
+Using a multipurpose bandanna is more sensible than caring for a cap and scarf.
+Using convertible pants is going to save you from carrying additional shorts.
 A poncho can always be used as a groundsheet to sit on damp ground.